nuejs/www/docs2/why-nue/closer-to-standards.md

-## Separate your concerns
+## Separation of concerns
-Nue isolates HTML and CSS to UX developers, TypeScript to JS developers, and Markdown to content creators:
+Nue separates HTML and CSS for UX developers, TypeScript for JS developers, and Markdown for content creators.
+Separation of concerns is the leading principle in Nue:

-!
-Spaghetti vs Loose coupling
-TypeScript-focused only vs harness different skillsets for optimal outcome

 [media]
-  small: /img/spaghetti.png
+  small: /img/coupling.png
-  large: /img/spaghetti-big.png
+  large: /img/coupling-big.png

 > Big, Elliot quote

 ## Stand the test of time
-Avoid vendor lock-ins and stay closer to standards.
-Sooner or later, we'll look back this ongoing CSS-in-JS era with amaze:
+CSS-in-JS is trending now, but standards and separation of concerns are forever.
+Sooner or later we'll look at Tailwind with amaze:

-!
-Tailwind vs Semantic CSS:
+[media]
+  small: /img/tailwind-vs-semantic.jpg
+  large: /img/tailwind-vs-semantic-big.jpg
+  class: wide

 Look for more detailed comparison between [Tailwind vs Semantic CSS](/blog/)